bgunasekera/THC_meta_analysis/README.md

 MyMean_Hedgesg_effect_extraction_script = this extracts the "MyMean" effect size estimate from .txt files across 78 DK regions.
 What this means is that it averages the effect size of each study per brain region.

 SDM_extraction_code = this makes a mask and extracts the effect size estimate centroid of each brain region for use in regression analyses.
-This is linked with the MyMean_Hedgesg_effect_extraction_script
+This is linked with the MyMean_Hedgesg_effect_extraction_script.
+NOTE- this should be ran in cmd terminal in the meta-analysis directory

 csv file named atlas-desikankillany_w_cnr1_7.4.21 contains data for main cannabinoid receptor hedges g analysis- also may not be uploaded here but on NaN server / ext hard drive